NethServer/docs/administrator-manual/en/backup.rst

 1. Install the new machine with the same host name as the old one
 2. Configure a data backup, so the system can retrieve saved data and configuration
 3. Install additional packages (optional)
-4. Restore configuration backup executing: :command:`restore-config`
+4. Restore configuration backup executing: :command:`restore-config` or using the web interface
 5. If the old machine was the network gateway, remember to reinstall firewall module
 6. Reconfigure network from web interface
 7. Verify the system is functional